DeepBot-API/client-websocket/README.md

 # client-websocket
 ## Overview
-Documentation for the DeepBot Client WebSocket Library
+Documentation for the DeepBot Client WebSocket Library added in version 0.7.0

 ## Connection